Understanding Your Building's Strength: The Structural Survey Report

 Areas to be checked in a Structural Survey

-Since the strength of a building is the main focus of a structural survey, it examines everything that affects a building's structural integrity, such as its materials and design.
+Since the strength of a building is the main focus of a structural survey, it examines everything that affects a building's structural integrity.
+These also take into account its materials and design.
 In particular, below are the different parts of the property that need to be checked, along with why they are crucial for ensuring the building remains safe and sturdy.

 1. Foundation: The foundation is important because it supports the entire weight of the building.
 Any issues with the foundation can lead to serious structural problems.